-We evaluated the precision weighting of sensory signals and priors in perceptual inference in medicated chronic schizophrenia patients, synesthetes, and healthy controls.
-We used a wellestablished visual paradigm (Fig. 1A) which relies on perception of contours of letters or symbols in noise31-33.
-Letter recognition in literate individuals is guided by (implicit) long-term top-down priors34.
-In our task, the difference in noise density in and outside of the letter shape created vivid illusory contours, i.e. the subjective perceptual experience of contours in the absence of actual border lines35.
-Illusory contour perception, strongly influenced by previous experience, is believed to rely on cortical NMDA(N-methyl-D-aspartate)-dependent feedback projections^{36,37}.
-The effect of top-down priors is strongest when sensory input is imprecise; i.e. weak, noisy or ambiguous38.
-We capitalized on this effect to investigate the precision weighting of sensory evidence and implicit long-term priors in perception across the three populations.
+contours of letters or symbols in noise.31-33 Letter recognition in literate individuals is guided by (implicit) long-term top-down priors.34 In our task, the difference in noise density in and outside of the letter shape created vivid illusory contours, ie, the subjective perceptual experience of contours in the absence of actual border lines.35 Illusory contour perception, strongly influenced by previous experience, is believed to rely on cortical NMDA(N-methyl-D-aspartate)-dependent feedback projections. ^{36,37} The effect of top-down priors is strongest when sensory input is imprecise; ie, weak, noisy, or ambiguous.38 We capitalized on this effect to investigate the precision weighting of sensory evidence and implicit long-term priors in perception across the 3 populations.
 We hypothesized that if precision weighting for sensory evidence is high compared to precision weighting for long-term priors, perception of illusory boundaries is less likely and visibility is low.
 This may occur in schizophrenia patients.
 In contrast, if long-term priors are dominant (high precision priors), perception of illusory boundaries is more likely and concomitantly visibility should be higher.
-This may occur in synesthetes when confronted with stimuli inducing precise long-term priors, e.g., graphemes eliciting synesthesia (Fig. S1).
+This may occur in synesthetes when confronted with stimuli inducing precise long-term priors, eg, graphemes eliciting synesthesia (supplementary figure 1).

-To test these predictions, we parametrically manipulated sensory evidence (paradigm in Fig. 1A) while participants rated stimulus visibility.
-To leverage the relative precision of implicit long-term priors in synesthetes we presented either synesthesia-inducing stimuli (letters/numbers)

-or neutral stimuli (symbols) (Fig. 1B).
+To test these predictions, we parametrically manipulated sensory evidence (paradigm in figure 1A) while participants rated stimulus visibility.
+To leverage the relative precision of implicit long-term priors in synesthetes, we presented either synesthesia-inducing stimuli (letters/numbers) or neutral stimuli (symbols) (figure 1B).
 Synesthesia-inducing graphemes were hypothesized to have long-term priors with higher precision weighting, which could in turn have a stronger effect on perception under conditions where sensory evidence is imprecise.
-These high-precision long-term priors are believed to convey additional color information about the stimulus (not 'popout'), aiding letter identification because less sensory evidence is needed for inference to reach a sufficiently reliable solution.
-Thus, we expected long-term priors to selectively boost visibility for synesthesia-inducing stimuli in synesthetes, while the neutral condition served as an internal control for which no enhanced performance was expected.
-For schizophrenia patients, we hypothesized fewer perceived stimuli regardless of stimulus condition due to pervasive overreliance (higher precision weighting) on sensory evidence (Fig. S1).
+These high-precision long-term priors are believed to convey additional color information about the stimulus (not "pop-out"), aiding letter identification because less sensory evidence is needed for inference to reach a sufficiently reliable solution.
+Thus, we expected longterm priors to selectively boost visibility for synesthesiainducing stimuli in synesthetes, while the neutral condition served as an internal control for which no enhanced performance was expected.
+For schizophrenia patients, we hypothesized fewer perceived stimuli regardless of stimulus condition due to pervasive overreliance (higher precision weighting) on sensory evidence (supplementary figure 1).

-Secondly, we evaluated whether additional short-term priors can normalize perception, i.e., bring schizophrenia patients' and synesthetes' perception closer to that of controls.
-For this purpose, we first increased sensory evidence (trials 1-4) until all stimuli were clearly recognized (Level 4 in Fig 1A); from this point on, an explicit, short-term, top-down prior was available.
-We then continuously decreased sensory evidence again to test this explicit prior's effect (trials 5-7)31-33.
-This manipulation allowed us to separately investigate the contribution of implicit, long-term priors (trials 1-4) and explicit, short-term priors to perception (trials 5-7).
-While both affect perception their underlying mechanisms may differ.
+Secondly, we evaluated whether additional short-term priors can normalize perception, ie, bring schizophrenia patients' and synesthetes' perception closer to that of controls.
+For this purpose, we first increased sensory evidence (trials 1-4) until all stimuli were clearly recognized (Level 4 in figure 1A); from this point on, an explicit, short-term, top-down prior was available.
+We then continuously decreased sensory evidence again to test this explicit prior's effect (trials 5-7).^{31-33} This manipulation allowed us to separately investigate the contribution of implicit, long-term priors (trials 1-4) and explicit, short-term priors to perception (trials 5-7).
+While both affect perception, their underlying mechanisms may differ.